IPC WINTERCOM 2024

 5-21H: Bottom Termination Components (BTC) Task Group

-The 5-21H task group is maintaining IPC-7093, a companion document to IPC-7094 and IPC-7095 that describes the design and assembly challenges for implementing Bottom Termination Components (BTCs) whose external connections consist of metallized terminations that are an integral part of the component body.
+The 5-21H task group is maintaining IPC-7093, a companion document to IPC-7094 and IPC-7095 that describes the design and assembly challenges for implementing Bottom Termination Components (BTCs) whose external connections consist of metalized terminations that are an integral part of the component body.

 2-12A: Generic Requirements for Digital Twin Task Group